edizcelik/React-Recipe-Box/README.md

 # Recipe Box

 A simple application to create and store recipes.
 It is built with React and uses LocalStorage.
-The project uses the [Simple Webpack 2 Config for a React Project](https://github.com/edizcelik/React-project-simpleStarter) development environment.

 ## Simple Webpack 2 Config for a React Project